Chantal Delsol

 Chantal Delsol (also Chantal Millon-Delsol; born 16 April 1947) is a French philosopher, political historian and novelist.
 The founder of the Hannah Arendt research institute, founded in 1993, her work is inspired by Julien Freund and Pierre Boutang, as well as by her Catholic faith.
-She has described herself as a liberal-conservative.

 Her main political ideals are centered upon liberalism, federalism, as well as the principle of subsidiarity based on the idea of singularity.

 Biography

 Chantal Delsol was born into a right-wing Catholic Parisian family, the daughter of biologist Michel Delsol.
 She studied under the liberal-conservative sociologist Julien Freund, a disciple of Max Weber.
 She earned her docteur ès lettres under him in 1982.

 She is currently a professor at Université de Marne-la-Vallée, where she directs the centre for European studies, known as the Hannah Arendt Institute, which she founded in 1993.

 Political and philosophical thought

+Delsol has described herself as a liberal-conservative.